Life Expectancy With DMD: New Treatments and Improved Survival Rates

 Survival Rates With Duchenne Muscular Dystrophy

 As doctors and researchers have learned more about DMD and how to treat it, survival rates have significantly improved.
 Researchers from Sweden and Great Britain performed a meta-analysis of 14 different studies from around the world looking at people with DMD.
-They found that the median OS was 22 years.
+This study, published in 2021, found that the median OS was 22 years.

 The median OS could be divided further into different age groups: